johnwilldonicely/LDAS/README.md

 * phase-amplitude coupling
 * filters (IIR, FIR, notch)

 ...and more.
-Briefly, LDAS is comprised of...
+LDAS is comprised of...

 * xs- executable Bash shell scripts
 * xe- executable C-programs